pwhermanson/heyspex/temp-construction-docs/ui-main-layout-design.md

 **Objective**: Load any screen into any section using tabs.

 - Tabs per section with persistence: `tabs: Record<'A'|'B'|'C', ScreenTab[]>`, `activeTab: Record<'A'|'B'|'C', string|null>`.
-- Single-tab UX: show only a “+” at far-left plus section title; no visible tab strip.
+- Single-tab UX: show only a â€œ+â€ at far-left plus section title; no visible tab strip.
-- Multiple tabs UX: visible tabs with close buttons and an always-visible “+” at far-left.
+- Multiple tabs UX: visible tabs with close buttons and an always-visible â€œ+â€ at far-left.
-- Screen Selector modal (opens on “+”): pre-selects the clicked section, searchable registry of screens (id, label, icon, component).
+- Screen Selector modal (opens on â€œ+â€): pre-selects the clicked section, searchable registry of screens (id, label, icon, component).
 - Avoid global controls in tabs; tabs only switch screens for the section.

 Quality checks: